 Klein teaches and writes in the areas of water law, natural resources law, and property.
 Her work includes more than thirty academic articles, and it has been cited in judicial and administrative opinions at both the federal and state levels.
-She is also the author of several books: Property Law: Cases, Problems, and Skills (Wolters Kluwer Law & Business forthcoming 2016, sole author); Natural Resources Law: A Place-Based Book of Problems and Cases (3d edition, Wolters Kluwer Law & Business 2013, with Cheever & Birdsong); and Mississippi River Tragedies: A Century of Unnatural Disaster (NYU Press 2014, with Zellmer).
+She is also the author of several books: Property Law: Cases, Problems, and Skills (Aspen Publishers 2016); Natural Resources Law: A Place-Based Book of Problems and Cases (3d edition, Aspen Publishers, with Fred Cheever & Brett Birdsong); and Mississippi River Tragedies: A Century of Unnatural Disaster (NYU Press 2014, with Zellmer).

 Klein has served on two committees of the National Academy of Sciences, National Research Council, that studied sustainable water and environmental management in the California Bay-Delta, and she is a member scholar of the Center for Progressive Reform, based in Washington, D.C.

 LL.M., Columbia University School of Law (New York)

 Teaching & Scholarship

 - University of Florida: Joined College of Law in 2003 as Professor, Environmental & Land Use Law.

 - Previous Academic Experience: Michigan State University, Associate Professor (1995-2000), named Professor 2000.
 Chair, Environmental Law Concentration Program.
 University of Denver College of Law, Visiting Associate Professor (1999); University of Colorado School of Law, Visiting Fellow, Natural Resources Law Center (1994-95).

 - Legal Experience: State of Colorado Assistant Attorney General, Natural Resources Section (1989-93).
 Clerked for Judge Richard Matsch, U.S. District (Colorado) Court.